spacemeat/humon/README-preprocess.md

 !!! src: apps/readmeSrc/usage.cpp; frag: addressWeird3; indent: -2

 Notice the relative path does not start with `/`.
-The relative address is followed from the node, not from the trove.
+The relative address is followed from the node, not from the root.

 There are also explicit member functions for getting nodes by child index or key or parentage: